 Owned media is content an organization creates and publishes on its own print or online properties or those of others.
 Hexagon Geospatial has its own blog where it publishes stories several times a week.
 The company also creates press releases which are carried on a variety of sites, including Sensors and Systems.
 Owned media is created by and paid for by the organization who creates it, It's often made available to other sites for free.
 That's why you'll see the same press release on a dozen different websites!

-One caveat on owned media: Some websites publish "owned media" but do not make clear the source of such content.
+One caveat on owned media: Some websites publish other organizations' "owned media" but do not make clear the source of such content.
 For example, USGS published this press release.
+That's USGS owned media.
 One site re-wrote it a bit an attributed it to its staff.
 Another reprinted it verbatim, but didn't make the author/provider explicit.
 If in doubt, track such content to the originating organization's website to be sure of its true source!

 Paid media is just what you think: when an organization pays to have its message told in a publication.
 The content might be an "old fashioned" advertisement or a "new fangled" paid article, something referred to as "native content."
-NetApp, for example, has paid for a series of articles about GIS in CIO Magazine.
-It's part of a larger series called Powering IT for Tomorrow.
+NetApp, for example, has paid for a series of articles about GIS that originally ran in CIO Magazine.
+It's now hosted at Forbes.
 Here's how Directions Magazine identified some recent native advertising.
 Paid media may well be authoritative, but it's important to consider the intent of the purchaser.

 As in many other pursuits, the Latin "Caveat Emptor" is great advice for anyone using the Web for any reason.
 While lots of content is still free, the the user must evaluate each piece's authority and fitness for use.